Fall is a great season for yard work — the weather is nice, plants are cheap, and veggies are hardy.

 If you're serious about a good-looking yard, blooming azaleas, and lush bushes, you need fertilizer.
 You can buy it — or get some for free if you build your own compost bin with just a few pieces of salvaged wood and galvanized steel mesh, and corrugated sheet metal roof for the top.

 A good size is 4-by-6 feet with two chambers.
 On one side, pile raked leaves so they can become mulch.
 On the other side, keep an old trash can with a tight lid for depositing food scraps.

 Money-saving tip: Always shop in your own scrap pile first, or salvaged building stores — you’ll be surprised how much money you can save.

 #2 Beautify a Steep Slope With Retaining Walls

-With concrete blocks averaging only $1.59 each, and DIY help, you can turn an ugly eyesore (that you'd also hate to mow if it was lawn — see above) into something gorgeous by building retaining walls.
+With concrete blocks averaging around $2 each or less, and DIY help, you can turn an ugly eyesore (that you'd also hate to mow if it was lawn — see above) into something gorgeous by building retaining walls.

 Money-saving tip: Plants are cheaper in fall because nurseries like to clean out their inventories — often between 20% and 50% off.
 Or, better yet, get them for free from neighbors and friends.